lohedges/vmmc/README.md

 each new recruit until no further particles show a tendency to move.

 The animations below illustrate example VMMC translation and rotation moves taken from a real simulation.
-Red indicate the most recent recruit to the cluster, orange indicates the nearest neigbour to which link formation is currently being tested, and green indicates those particles that have been accepted as part of the cluster move.
+Red indicates the most recent recruit to the cluster, orange indicates the nearest neigbour to which link formation is currently being tested, and green indicates those particles that have been accepted as part of the cluster move.
 The animations show how a recursive